othercodes/fcontroller/README.md

 [![Build Status](https://travis-ci.org/othercodes/fcontroller.svg?branch=master)](https://travis-ci.org/othercodes/fcontroller) [![Latest Stable Version](https://poser.pugx.org/othercode/fcontroller/v/stable)](https://packagist.org/packages/othercode/fcontroller) [![License](https://poser.pugx.org/othercode/fcontroller/license)](https://packagist.org/packages/othercode/fcontroller)

-Advanced front controller and registry that allow us to use several modules with only one entry point or interface.
+FController is a container for controllers/modules.
+This package allow us to register several controllers/modules that can be called in a simply way from a common entry point.
+In the same way we can register multiple libraries or services.
+These services or libraries will be available in all modules.

 ## Installation

+### With Composer

 First we have to add the dependencies to the ***composer.json*** file: